-Some hours will be available for set up on Friday evening – specific times to be determined.
+Some hours will be available for set up in the afternoon Friday Nov.
+8 – specific times to be determined.
 Set up will start on Saturday, Nov.
-12 at 7:30 AM.
+9 at 8:00 AM.
 The sale starts at 10:00 AM.

 When is the sale over and how long do I have to strike?

 We end promptly at 4:00 PM on Sunday, Nov.
-12. We are open to customers through that time and ask that artists remain in full display mode until 4:00 PM.
+10. We are open to customers through that time and ask that artists remain in full display mode until 4:00 PM.
+No early take-down or load-up is permitted.
 We need to clear the building by 6:00 PM.

 Can I share a space with someone?

 We do allow up to two participants to share a space once both have been accepted to participate in the event.
 Both artists should submit applications and work samples for the jury process.
 Once both artists are approved, they complete a single registration form together.